UCL-VR/ubiq/README.md

 Instructions for setting up your own server are included.
 Ubiq does not rely on any third-party services, making it GDPR-safe for your experiments.

+## Supported Unity Versions

+Ubiq supports Unity 2020.3 LTS or later.
+Unity 2021.3 LTS or later is required to build for WebGL (browser).

 ## Quick Start

 1. Add a git package in the Unity package manager (UPM).
 See UPM instructions [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).